Chase has introduced the Freedom Flex as its newest credit card offering.

 You can earn 5% cash back on travel purchased through Chase Ultimate Rewards.
 This includes vacation and car rentals.

-In addition to the 5% on travel, the Flex will also feature a rotating 5% cash back category each quarter.
+In addition to the 5% on travel, the Flex will provide 5% cash back on grocery purchases (excluding Target and Walmart) on up to $12,000 purchased in the first year.
+It will also feature a rotating 5% cash back category each quarter.
 The 5% reward is capped at $1,500 in spending, which means you could earn up to $75 if you max out the category each quarter.
 This rotating rewards program is similar to that of the Chase Freedom card.

 Here’s a complete rundown of the cash back percentage tiers for the Freedom Flex:

 - 5% on travel purchased with Chase Ultimate Rewards

 - 5% on quarterly rotating purchase categories (This is capped at $1,500 spending for the category.)